Gyuri1/UMBRELLA_ROAMING_DEVICE_RENAME/README.md

 With this script you can rename the Cisco Umbrella Roaming Devices.

-It requires python version 3.
+It requires python version 3.x.

-Please update KEY, SECRET and ORGID parameters.
+Please update KEY, SECRET and ORGID parameters!